 How to Apply

 The Public Interest Law Scholars (PILS) program provides financial, professional and academic support to law students dedicated to practicing law in the public interest.
-In addition to partial tuition scholarships, the program offers summer stipends through the Office of Public Interest and Community Service (OPICS).
+In addition to scholarships, the program offers summer stipends through the Office of Public Interest and Community Service (OPICS).
 Scholars are matched with faculty advisors and attorney mentors who practice in their field of interest.
-This competitive program selects eight Public Interest Law Scholars from each class of admitted students.
+This competitive program selects a number of Public Interest Law Scholars from each class of admitted students.
 Both full-time and part-time admitted students are eligible for selection.